-Douglas Robert Atcherley’s Army service records reveal a man who served with three different regiments, before, during and after the Great War; a man who went to France to fight for King and country three times during that war; a man who twice received gunshot wounds; and man who was captured by the enemy and became a Prisoner of War.
+The army service records of Douglas Robert Atcherley reveal a man who served with three different regiments, before, during and after the Great War; a man who went to France to fight for King and country three times during that war; a man who twice received gunshot wounds; and a man who may have been captured by the enemy and held as a Prisoner of War.
 They also show a man who went absent from his unit three times during his Army career, and a man who had the name Mabel Dorothy Maddocks tattooed on his chest!

 Douglas, the first child of Robert Atcherley and his wife Mary (Reynolds), was born at Albrighton near Shrewsbury in 1884 and spent the first 12 years or so of his life in Shropshire.
 Some time between 1896 and 1901 however, the family moved to Manchester and the 1901 census shows them living at 18 Peel Street East.
 Douglas, aged 16, was working as a tram conductor.